exasol/power-apps-connector/doc/user_guide/user_guide.md

 ### More Examples

-What follows next are  a couple more examples of flows/actions that are possible with the connector, including some more advanced examples.
+What follows next are  a couple more examples of flows and actions that are possible with the connector, including some more advanced examples.

 Delete an actor by ID: